DAFoam/OpenFOAM-AD/docs/Instructions.md

 git rebase v2512-orig
 </pre>

+During the re-base, you may see some conflicts and you need to resolve them.
+You will need to resolve the conflict one-by-one.
+For each conflict, you can open VS Code and click "Source Control" in the left panel.
+Then, you can see the conflicting files with an escalation mark.
+Open these files, and you will see the code with the conflict marked in colors.
+You will most likely choose "Accept Current Change", which will use the latest code from v2512-orig (you might need to slightly tweak the code to fix any potential AD compilation errors).
+Once you resolve the conflicts, run `git add .` to add the edited files, and then run `git rebase --continue` to resolve the next conflict.
+Right after you run `git rebase --continue`, you will see some pop-up texts about the conflict, and you need to close the window by running `:wq` (assuming you use vim).
+You need to repeat this for all conflicts!

-During the re-base, you may see some conflicts and you need to resolve them before you can push it to the new v2512-ad branch.
-After the conflicts are solved, you can do
+After ALL the conflicts are solved, you can do

 <pre>
 git push -u origin v2512-ad